 - The sample of the test is big enough.
 Never stop an experiment before it had, at least, 700 or 1,000 page views per alternative.
 After that, you can probably stop the experiment and look at the next recommendation.

 - Seek statistical significance.
-Once you stop an experiment with a winning variation, look at the significance level.
+Once you stop an experiment with a winning variant, look at the significance level.
 Only if it’s over 90% (I’d even say 95%) should you “believe” what the test says and make the winning alternative permanent.

 - Look for insights.
 Regardless of the results you obtained, you should be able to learn something from the tests you run.
 Every single test you run will teach you something about your customers and your website, and this is valuable information you can use in your next experiment.